metta-systems/libsss/doc/spec.md

  * When `INIT` bit is set, this frame initiates the stream by providing stream and parent unique IDs.
  * When `USID` bit is set, this `INIT` frame includes full stream Unique ID, for means of reattachment of pre-existing stream to a channel. `USID` bit can only be set when `INIT` bit is set.
  * When `FIN` bit is set, this frame marks last transmission on this stream in this direction.
  * `OFFSET` bits encode length of the stream offset field.
+A 0, 16, 24, 32, 40, 48, 56, or 64 bit unsigned number specifying the byte offset in the stream for this block of data.
+000 corresponds to 0 bits and 111 corresponds to 64 bits. (@todo Should offset be always present?)
  * When `DATA LENGTH` bit is set, this frame has a limited number of bytes for this stream, provided in length field, otherwise stream data occupies the rest of the packet.

 Both `INIT` and `FIN` bits may be set.